 What are alternative investments and which companies specialize in them?

 Alternative investments include hedge funds, private equity, real estate, and commodities.
-They can provide diversification and potentially higher returns.
-Goldman Sachs Asset Management focuses heavily on alternative strategies.
+They offer diversification and can have higher returns.
+Goldman Sachs Asset Management is big on these strategies.

 How has the investment management industry changed in recent years?